There are two different types of tests that can be done to look for Down's syndrome during pregnancy - a screening test and a diagnostic test.

 What happens if I have a lower risk result?

-Most women who have a screening test for Down's syndrome will have a lower risk result.
+Most women who have a Down's syndrome screening test will have a lower risk result.
 If this is the case, you can be reassured by this.
 This does not mean your baby definitely does not have Down's syndrome (although the likelihood that this will happen is very small).
-In some cases, the baby does have Down's syndrome (this is called a 'false negative' result).
+In some cases, the baby does have Down's syndrome even though you have a lower risk result (this is called a 'false negative' result).

 What happens if I have a higher risk result?